Pocket/curation-tools-data-sync/README.md

 # CurationToolsDataSync

+curation-migration-backfill:
+This folder contains all the ETL components and business logic to move the historical curatedItems from the readitla-* database to the added in the new CuratedCorpusApi.

+curation-migration-datasync:
-This repository contains all the ETL components and business logic to sync the items added in the new CuratedCorpusApi to the database to the readitla-* database.
+This folder contains all the ETL components and business logic to sync the items added in the new CuratedCorpusApi to the database to the readitla-* database.

 ## Folder structure
 - the infrastructure code is present in `.aws`